NGEK11006U International Migration - Flows, Networks and Diasporas

 MSc Programme in Geography and Geoinformatics

-Transnationalism, diaspora, remittances, mobility/immobility, migration management, and migration and development.
+Transnationalism, diaspora, translocal connections, remittances, mobility/immobility, migration and development, and translocal methodologies.

 Please see Absalon course page.